-It’s that time of year again.
-The holidays are upon us, and that means crowded malls, office parties, and, yes, company planning sessions.
-Of course, planning marketing initiatives is hard enough when you already understand what to achieve and are simply battling to get the resources to make it happen.
-But what if you’re not even sure what your goals and KPIs should be?
+Planning marketing initiatives is hard enough when you have documented goals and are simply battling to get the resources to make it happen.
+But what if you’re not even sure what your goals and Key Performance Indicators (KPIs) should be?

 That’s the problem many B2B marketers face with social media planning.